gobeyondidentity/customer-docs/docs/contribute/style-guide.md

  ### Lower-level heading

+ #### Lower-level heading

  ...
   // highlight-end
 ```

+#### Best practices

-- 👉 Keep headings as short as possible, and put the most important idea at the beginning.
-When there's a lot to say under a top-level heading, look for two or more distinct topics, and use lower-level headings (subheads) to break up the large section into more scannable chunks.
-If you can't find at least two distinct topics, skip the lower-level headings.
+- 👉 Keep headings short and place the most important idea at the beginning.
+If there is a lot to say, use lower-level headings to break up the section into smaller, more scannable chunks.

-- Avoid having two headings in a row without text in between—that might indicate a problem with organization or that the headings are redundant.
-But don't insert filler text just to separate the headings.
+- Avoid having two headings in a row without text in between, as this may indicate a problem with organization or redundancy.
+Do not use filler text to separate headings.

-- Each new heading represents a new or more specific topic.
-The heading should introduce the topic in an interesting way.
+- Each new heading should introduce a new or more specific topic in an interesting way.

-- Use headings judiciously.
-One heading level is usually plenty for a page or two of content.
-For long content, you might need to use additional heading levels.

-- Be as specific as you can to catch the reader's attention, and be even more detailed with lower-level headings.
-For example, a lower-level heading should be more specific than a top-level heading.
+- Be specific to catch the reader's attention and use even more detail for lower-level headings.

-- Focus on what matters to customers, and choose words they'd use themselves.
-In most cases, don't talk about products, features, or commands in headings.
-Concentrate on what customers can achieve or what they need to know.
+- Focus on customer needs and use their vocabulary.
+Avoid talking about products, features, or commands in headings.

-- Don’t use ampersands (&) or plus signs (+) in headings unless you're referring to the UI that contains them or space is limited.
+- Do not use ampersands (&) or plus signs (+) in headings unless referring to the UI or space is limited.

-- Avoid hyphens in headings if you can.
-In resized windows or mobile devices, they can result in awkward line breaks.
+- Avoid hyphens in headings when possible to prevent awkward line breaks in resized windows or mobile devices.

-- Use vs., not v. or versus, in headings.
+- Use "vs." instead of "v." or "versus" in headings.

-- Use sentence-style capitalization for headings.
-Capitalize only the initial letter of the first word in the text and other words that require capitalization, such as proper nouns.
-Examples of proper nouns include the names of specific people, places, companies, languages, protocols, and products.
+- Use sentence-style capitalization, capitalizing only the initial letter of the first word and other words that require capitalization, such as proper nouns.

-- Avoid using gerunds for headings.
-Gerunds introduce a lot of visual repetition, which hinders skimming and causes noise.
+- Avoid using gerunds in headings, as they introduce visual repetition that hinders skimming and causes noise.

 - Consider the following examples for a specific content type: